1/35 scale ship model USN DDG

 As you can see, this is the first time I've ever attempted anything like this.

-The wood hull didn't have to look pretty because two layers of metal are going to cover it.
+The wood hull didn't have to look pretty because two (!) layers of metal (!!) are going to cover it.
 I know half of you are cringing hard at this photo.
-I get it.
+I get it, it hurts me too.

 Some of you are wondering if you could tackle a project like this...
 I say yes you can.
-No prior experience is necessary.
+No prior experience is necessary but you will need a few rolls of painters tape.

 Some parts were easier than others to assemble.